edgarnsr/Libarclite-Files/README.md

 # Libarclite-Files

-Xcode 14.3 and 14.3.1 has build issues with some Cocoa pods because of the absence of '.a' files in its XcodeDefaults toolchain contents.
+Xcode 14.3 and 14.3.1 and 15 has build issues with some Cocoa pods because of the absence of '.a' files in its XcodeDefaults toolchain contents.
-Here are all the missing files in Xcode 14.3.
+Here are all the missing files in Xcode >= 14.3.

 You can download and paste it into this path:
 > /Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/lib/arc/